kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ## Week 8 - Cosmopolitanism from the East

+### Preparation

+- You should have completed the majority of your research for the long essay, have a clear idea of what you want to argue, or in some cases, have abandoned one earlier approach and pivoted to a related topic.
+After this week, I don't suggest changing topic in any radical way but at most shift your perspective, argument, or introduce a comparative element if you struggling with your existing argument.
+- Why not finish off the last blog entries this week and next to leave the remaining weeks for your long essay work.

 ### Required Reading

 * Yan, Xishan. *How to Prevent Warfare and Establish Foundation of World Unity*, pamphlet, pp1-41
+	- on Teams
 * Yu-Wei, K’ang, and Laurence G. Thompson. *Ta t’ung Shu: The One-World Philosophy of K’ang Yu-Wei*.
 Reprint.
 Routledge, 2007.
 Ch 2-3, pp26-57, Pt II Ch 1 pp79-104.
 (P)
 * Stalker, Nancy K. *Prophet Motive: Deguchi Onisaburō, Oomoto, and the Rise of New Religions in Imperial Japan*.
 University of Hawaii Press, 2008.
 Ch 5 Paradoxical Internationalism?
 Oomoto in the World, pp142-169 (P)